 How does your research engage with the larger community and social partners?

 As a participatory project, Being Blind is being shaped by the community, particularly the Blind community.
 Individuals and organizations are supporting this project through various levels of involvement.
-Further, one of the aims of Being Blind is to reach the larger community, and in order to do this we will work with community/social partners to design outreach that will have maximal impact.
+Additionally, the research team is working to design a project that will creatively share our messages to people beyond our immediate circles.

 Why did you decide to pursue a graduate degree?